bobbintb/tranny/README.md

 - Support for handling "Proper" releases
 - Global ignore patterns
 - Tested only on linux currently, however it should work equally well on osx/bsd/win.
 Please let me know.
+- Unlimited number of watch folders which can individually be configured with their own section
+- Downloading over any number of RSS feeds
+    - Each Feed is able to have custom settings applied such as minimum refresh intervals.
+- Persistent download history

 ## Requirements